Kozea/Radicale/DOCUMENTATION.md

 Default: `(cn={0})`

-#### ldap_user_attribute
+##### ldap_user_attribute

 The LDAP attribute whose value shall be used as the user name after successful authentication

 Default: not set, i.e. the login name given is used directly.

-##### ldap_load_groups
+##### ldap_groups_attribute

+The LDAP attribute to read the group memberships from in the authenticated user's LDAP entry.

-Load the ldap groups of the authenticated user.
-These groups can be used later on to define rights.
+If set, load the LDAP group memberships from the attribute given These memberships can be used later on to define rights.
 This also gives you access to the group calendars, if they exist.
 * The group calendar will be placed under collection_root_folder/GROUPS
 * The name of the calendar directory is the base64 encoded group name.
-* The group calendar folders will not be created automaticaly.
-This must be created manually.
-[Here](https://github.com/Kozea/Radicale/wiki/LDAP-authentication) you can find a script to create group calendar folders https://github.com/Kozea/Radicale/wiki/LDAP-authentication
+* The group calendar folders will not be created automatically.
+This must be done manually.
+In the [LDAP-authentication section of Radicale's wiki](https://github.com/Kozea/Radicale/wiki/LDAP-authentication) you can find a script to create a group calendar.

-Default: False

-##### ldap_groups_attribute

-The LDAP attribute to read the group memberships from in the user's LDAP entry if `ldap_load_groups` is True.
+Use 'memberOf' if you want to load groups on Active Directory and alikes, 'groupMembership' on Novell eDirectory, ...

-Default: `memberOf`
+Default: unset

 ##### ldap_use_ssl